Douglasville School of Arts & Recreation

 The Douglasville School of Arts & Recreation is also used by many local organizations and non-profits for meetings and venue space for community events.
 Some of the annual events held there including Christmas on the Circle, Unity Day, Back to School Bash, Juneteenth Celebration, Light the Way Family Day, among others.

-The DSAR Banquet Room and Pavilion are also available for rent for special events and activities such as baby and wedding showers, family reunions, rallies, etc.
+The Pavilion is available for rent for special events and activities such as baby and wedding showers, family reunions, rallies, etc.

 The Bay Minette Recreation Department also utilizes the campus to offer Open Gym sessions and sponsors free sports clinics including basketball, pickleball and step classes.
 For more information about these events, visit teamsideline.com/bayminette.